ambibma/Capstone/README.md

 * 4:15 - 5:00pm : Add like and dislike button on profile details

-### Tuesday, July 17th
+### Tuesday, July 18th
 * 4:00pm - 9:00pm Research useContext and stage code to begin refactoring to create a context-consuming application.
 Section 8: Lesson 142-144.

-### Wednesday, July 18
+### Wednesday, July 19
 * 4:00pm-5:00pm Successfully implement context into application, delete dummy-data and rewrite into users-context, refactor existing code to use useContext hook.
 Add additional functions into UsersContextProvider to see if that may be used to add users from input when user creates a profile.

-### Thursday, July 19th
+### Thursday, July 20th

 * 3:00pm - 6:00pm Prepare application to begin handling user input, create basic input skeletons and components

-### Friday, July 20th
+### Friday, July 21th

 12pm -5:30pm Implement handling user input that adds a user to context.
 Now, need to  handle differentiating between rendering users based on who is logged in, but first need to understand plugging back end into application in order to base the rendering off of who is logged in.
 Example: a userId will be checked for the user, and profileId will be used to see what profiles are available.

+### Saturday, July 22nd

 ---